nutanix/libvfio-user/docs/vfio-user.rst

 Device Features
 ^^^^^^^^^^^^^^^

-The only device features supported by vfio-user are those related to migration.
+The only device features supported by vfio-user are those related to migration, although this may change in the future.
 They are a subset of those supported in the VFIO implementation of the Linux kernel.

 +----------------------------------------+-------+
 | Name                                   | Value |